sfriederichs/sfriederichs.github.io/_posts/2017-12-18-Brewing-Ginger-Beer.md

 I cleaned the 2L bottle out with soap and water, then juiced half of a lemon and set it aside.
 Next, I filled a small cup with filtered water.
 I poured the syrup into the 2L bottle through a funnel, then poured the lemon juice in through a very fine strainer.
 I used the cup of filtered water to rinse the syrup and lemon juice reside out of the strainer and funnel.
 Then, I added half of a 1/4 teaspoon of champagne yeast to the jug, then filled it up 90% of the way to the top with filtered water, gave it a good shake and put it on a shelf.
 Theoretically, on Tuesday night I should be able to check it for carbonation.

+## 1-9-18 Update ##

+Today is the day that the ginger beer was supposed to be done.
+I had monitored the temperature of the jug and it varied from 68F to 80F, all of which is in the desirable range for the champagne yeast.
+The morning after I started fermenting I tried relieving pressure in the jug but to my dismay I found there was no pressure to relieve.
+The same happened the next day too so I didn't have high hopes going in to the taste testing.
+The ginger beer tasted okay - certainly not bad.
+It was a little too sweet for my liking and didn't have that ginger spice that I love so much.
+However, I detected only the barest hint of carbonation.
+This thing hadn't been fermenting in the past two days.

+I have [researched](https://www.homebrewtalk.com/forum/threads/help-ginger-ale-fermenting-slow.211632/) several potential reasons:

+* White sugar just ferments really slowly
+* It's not warm enough

+To get white sugar to ferment faster, you're supposed to 'invert' it by boiling it with an acid.
+I may do this next time: add the lemon juice to the syrup before dissolving the sugar in it, then let it get it to boil and then simmer for 20 minutes.

+That is something that I can do next time.
+For this time, I just added another 1/8 tsp of champagne yeast.
+We'll see where that goes.

+I think I will also need a more temperature-consistent place to ferment the ginger beer.

 ## Resources ##